(30 ILCS 500/45-35)

 without advertising or calling

-for bids from any qualified not-for-profit agency for persons with severe disabilities that:
+for bids from any qualified not-for-profit agency for persons with significant disabilities that:

 (1) complies with Illinois laws governing private

-(2) is certified as a sheltered workshop by the Wage
+(2) is certified as a work center by the Wage and

 (b) Participation.
 To participate, the not-for-profit

 interest in providing the supplies and services, must meet the

 using agency, and must set a fair and reasonable price.

 (c) Committee.
 There is created within the Department of

 Services a committee to facilitate the purchase of products and

 services of persons with a significant physical, developmental, or mental disability or a combination of any of those disabilities who cannot